j-guyon/CommandSchedulerBundle/Resources/doc/index.md

     # Default directory where scheduler will write output files
     #  This default value assume that php app/console is launched from project's root and that the directory is writable
+    # if log_path is set to false, logging to files is disabled at all
     log_path: app\logs\
     # This default value disables timeout checking (see monitoring), set to a numeric value (seconds) to enable it
     log_timeout: false
+    # receivers for reporting mails
+    monitor_mail: [ "nobody@example.com" ]

     # Namespaces listed here won't be listed in the list
     excluded_command_namespaces: